 - Monster Energy®

 - Monster Energy Ultra®

 - Monster Rehab®

 - Monster MAXX®

 - Java Monster®

 - Muscle Monster®

 - Espresso Monster®

 - Punch Monster®

 - Juice Monster®

+- Monster Hydro® Energy Water

-- Monster Hydro®
+- Monster Hydro® Super Sport

 - Monster HydroSport Super Fuel®

+- Monster Super Fuel®

 - Monster Dragon Tea®

-- Caffé Monster®

-- Reign Total Body FuelTM
+- Reign Total Body Fuel®

-- Reign InfernoTM Thermogenic Fuel
+- Reign Inferno® Thermogenic Fuel

 - NOS®

 - Full Throttle®

 - Burn®

 - Mother®

 - Nalu®

 - Ultra Energy®

 - Play® and Power Play® (stylized)

 - Relentless®

 - BPM®

 - BU®

 - Gladiator®

 - Samurai®

 - Live+®

 - Predator®

+- Fury®

-Our net sales of \$4.20 billion for the year ended December 31, 2019 represented record annual net sales.
-Net sales for the year ended December 31, 2019 were positively impacted by approximately \$101.9 million as a result of a price increase effective from November 1, 2018 in the United States ("the U.S. Price Increase") and effective from February 1, 2019 in Canada (the "Canada Price Increase"), on certain of our Monster Energy® brand energy drinks.
-Net changes in foreign currency exchange rates had an unfavorable impact on net sales of approximately \$69.2 million for the year ended December 31, 2019.
+Our net sales of \$4.60 billion for the year ended December 31, 2020 represented record annual net sales.
+Net sales for the year ended December 31, 2020 were negatively impacted by \$15.2 million related to product returns from our customers as a result of a European formulation issue with a limited number of products in Europe and a labeling issue concerning one product in Japan (the "Product Returns").
+Net changes in foreign currency exchange rates had an unfavorable impact on net sales of approximately \$48.2 million for the year ended December 31, 2020.

 The vast majority of our net sales are derived from our Monster Energy® Drinks segment.
-Net sales of our Monster Energy® Drinks segment were \$3.90 billion for the year ended December 31, 2019.
-Net sales of our Strategic Brands segment were \$274.9 million for the year ended December 31, 2019.
-Our Monster Energy® Drinks segment represented 92.9% and 91.9% of our net sales for the years ended December 31, 2019 and 2018, respectively.
-Our Strategic Brands segment represented 6.5% and 7.5% of our net sales for the year ended December 31, 2019 and 2018, respectively.
-Our Other segment represented 0.5% and 0.6% of our net sales for the years ended December 31, 2019 and 2018, respectively.
+Net sales of our Monster Energy® Drinks segment were \$4.31 billion for the year ended December 31, 2020.
+Net sales of our Strategic Brands segment were \$266.4 million for the year ended December 31, 2020.
+Our Monster Energy® Drinks segment represented 93.6% and 92.9% of our net sales for the years ended December 31, 2020 and 2019, respectively.
+Our Strategic Brands segment represented 5.8% and 6.5% of our net sales for the years ended December 31, 2020 and 2019, respectively.
+Our Other segment represented 0.6% and 0.5% of our net sales for the years ended December 31, 2020 and 2019, respectively.
+Net sales for the Monster Energy® Drinks segment for the year ended December 31, 2020 were negatively impacted by \$15.2 million related to the Product Returns.

-Net changes in foreign currency exchange rates had an unfavorable impact on net sales in the Monster Energy® Drinks segment of approximately \$59.6 million for the year ended December 31, 2019.
-Net changes in foreign currency exchange rates had an unfavorable impact on net sales in the Strategic Brands segment of approximately \$9.6 million for the year ended December 31, 2019.
+Net changes in foreign currency exchange rates had an unfavorable impact on net sales in the Monster Energy® Drinks segment of approximately \$44.0 million for the year ended December 31, 2020.
+Net changes in foreign currency exchange rates had an unfavorable impact on net sales in the Strategic Brands segment of approximately \$4.2 million for the year ended December 31, 2020.

 Our growth strategy includes expanding our international business.
-Gross sales to customers outside the United States amounted to \$1.62 billion, \$1.36 billion and \$1.09 billion for the years ended December 31, 2019, 2018 and 2017, respectively.
-Such sales were approximately 33%, 31% and 28% of gross sales for the years ended December 31, 2019, 2018 and 2017, respectively.
+Net sales to customers outside the United States amounted to \$1.51 billion, \$1.33 billion and \$1.09 billion for the years ended December 31, 2020, 2019 and 2018, respectively.
+Such sales were approximately 33%, 32% and 29% of net sales for the years ended December 31, 2020, 2019 and 2018, respectively.
+Net sales to customers outside the United States for the year ended December 31, 2020 were negatively impacted by \$15.2 million related to the Product Returns.

 Our customers are primarily full service beverage bottlers/distributors, retail grocery and specialty chains, wholesalers, club stores, mass merchandisers, convenience chains, foodservice customers, value stores, e-commerce retailers and the military.
-Percentages of our gross sales to our various customer types for the years ended December 31, 2019, 2018 and 2017 are reflected below.
+Percentages of our gross billings to our various customer types for the years ended December 31, 2020, 2019 and 2018 are reflected below.
 Such information includes sales made by us directly to the customer types concerned, which include our full service beverage bottlers/distributors in the United States.
 Such full service beverage bottlers/distributors in turn sell certain of our products to some of the same customer types listed below.
 We limit our description of our customer types to include only our sales to our full service bottlers/distributors without reference to such bottlers/distributors' sales to their own customers.